 Start with adjusting your toaster oven’s cooking rack to the lowest position and preheating to 425F on the “Bake” setting.

-You can line your baking sheet with a toaster oven silpat (affiliate link) for easy cleanup or just lightly oil the pan to help prevent the squash from sticking.
+You can line your baking sheet with a small silicone baking mat for easy cleanup or just lightly oil the pan to help prevent the squash from sticking.

-We opt to save our silpats for toaster oven cookies and always go with an oiled pan instead.
+We opt to save our baking mats for toaster oven cookies and always go with an oiled pan instead.
 It’s a bit messier but you’ll get more caramelization (brown crispy bits = nuttier flavor) on your roasted squash.